huangfrederick/Anki-Remote-Controller/README.md

 Designs were drafted in KiCAD and production was outsourced to JLCPCB.
 Manufacturing settings can be found from their website.

-Rest of the files are the files required by the manufacturer to produce the board.
+Rest of the files are ones required by the manufacturer to produce the board.